How To Use QuickBooks

 3. How Do You Close the Books in QuickBooks Online?

-The QuickBooks Online accounting system does not require any period end entries to close the books.
+Unlike when books were done manually, the QuickBooks Online accounting system does not require any period end entries to close the books.
 That is why it is important to set your closing date when you have completed your period-end procedures.

 Here's the procedure to close the books in QBO once you have completed your bookkeeping and reconciliations for the period: